Sinacam/interface/README.md

 Pointers to objects give `interface` reference semantics.
 Otherwise, the stored type must be copy constructible.

-`interface` should generally never be cv-qualified.
-Its use is limited to observing
+`interface` should generally never be cv-qualified. `const interface` is limited to observing the underlying object through `target` and `operator bool`.

 Requires C++17.